 If a person feels that they have CFS, they need to speak with a medical professional.

-A common symptom of Crohn’s disease is fatigue, which can occur during flare-ups of the condition and periods of remission.
+Fatigue commonly occurs with Crohn’s disease.
+It can occur during flare-ups of the condition and periods of remission.

-A range of factors can cause this fatigue, including the body’s response to inflammation, anxiety about Crohn’s disease, anemia, nutritional deficiencies, and pain that affects sleep.
+A range of factors can cause this fatigue, including the body’s response to inflammation, anxiety associated with Crohn’s disease, anemia, nutritional deficiencies, and pain that affects sleep.

-To manage fatigue, an individual with Crohn’s disease may wish to treat their inflammation, manage their anemia, follow a nutritious diet, and develop better sleep habits.
+To manage fatigue, a person with Crohn’s disease may wish to treat their inflammation, manage their anemia, follow a nutritious diet, and develop effective sleep habits.